-- Blog in haste. - Post comments that you would not be prepared to make in writing or face to face - Use council facilities for personal or party political blogs. - Refer to any information identified by the Council as confidential or exempt in any Social Media Channel
+- Blog in haste. - Post comments that may be deemed inappropriate if otherwise sent by email or letter or made in person. - Use council facilities for personal or party political blogs. - Refer to, or republish, on any social media platform any information identified by the Council as confidential or exempt.

-When the Code may apply
+When the Code of Conduct may apply

-- 8. Bear in mind the Code when you blog or use social networking sites.
-You should pay particular attention to the following paragraphs of the Code:
+- 7. Councillors should pay particular attention to the following values and behaviours identified in the Code:

 - Disrespect

 - Bullying

 - Disclosure of confidential information

 - Disrepute

 - Misuse of authority resources

-- 9. It is difficult to give definitive advice on the application of the Code as each blog and social networking page is different.
+- 8. It is difficult to give definitive advice on the application of the Code as each blog and social networking page is different.
 The content of a blog or other social networking tool and the circumstances surrounding its creation will determine whether or not it might be covered by the Code.

-- 10. Ethical use of online social media is not limited to what is covered in the Code.
-Councillors are encouraged to respect the principles of the Members' Code of Conduct, which can be found at Part 5, Section A of the Constitution.
-While your conduct may not be a breach of the Code it may still be viewed as less than exemplary and attract adverse publicity for your office, political party/group and the Council.
+- 9. Ethical use of online social media is not limited to what is covered in the Code.
+Whilst communications may not be a breach of the Code, they may still be viewed as less than exemplary and attract adverse publicity for the office of Councillor, political party/group and the Council.
+The Nolan principles of Leadership an integrity are paramount in all communications with Councillors and promote high standards of conduct.
+It is expected that Councillors observe these principles at all times when using social media when acting in their capacity as a Councillor.